Conditional ergodicity in infinite dimension: Introduction

 Such models arise naturally in data assimilation problems \cite{Stu10}.
-The process $(X_n,Y_n)_{n\ge 0}$ with $X_n=u(t_n,\cdot)$ is an infinite-dimensional Markov chain.
+The process $(X_n,Y_n)_{n\ge0}$ with $X_n=u(t_n,\cdot)$ is an infinite-dimensional Markov chain.
 Classical ergodicity questions include the existence and uniqueness of an invariant probability $\lambda$, and the convergence to equilibrium property

 for a sufficiently large class of functions $f$ and initial conditions $x$.
-Such questions are far from straightforward for Navier-Stokes equations and have formed a very active area of research in recent years (see, for example, \cite{HM06,Mat07,KS12}).
+Such questions are far from straightforward for Navier--Stokes equations and have formed a very active area of research in recent years (see, e.g., \cite{HM06,Mat07,KS12}).
 In contrast, we are interested in the question of conditional ergodicity

 (where $\mathcal{F}^Y_{m,n}=\sigma\{Y_m,\ldots,Y_n\}$), or, more importantly, its causal counterpart